dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

 </p>

 Today's lab is a mid-term checkpoint.
-By the end of the lab we will verify that the state switching assembly you wrote in the last lab is correct by:
+By the end of the lab we will verify that the breakpoint and state switching assembly you wrote in the last lab is correct by:
- 1. Dropping it into a pre-emptive threads package;
+ 1. Dropping it into a crazy pre-emptive threads package;
- 2. Use your breakpoint code from the previous labs to verify that the threads behave identically under all possible thread interleavings.
+ 2. Use single step hashing verify that the threads behave identically under all possible thread interleavings.